SycamoreFox/SysTray/README.md

 # SysTray
-*A lean mean system tray monitor for your Windows machine*
+*A lean system tray monitor for your Windows machine*

 You can use the [editor on GitHub](https://github.com/SycamoreFox/SysTray/edit/master/README.md) to maintain and preview the content for your website in Markdown files.